Squeezed light in a semiconductor microcavity

-In Fig.~\ref{fig2}(a), we plot the NSD of the output field quadrature, which exhibits a pronounced squeezing around the mechanical frequency $\omega \simeq \omega_b$, with a maximum of $\sim7$ dB below the vacuum fluctuations at an optimal $\phi$.
-For a wide range of $\phi$, the output quadrature is squeezed, as manifested in Fig.~\ref{fig2}(b).
-In getting Figs.~\ref{fig2}(a) and \ref{fig2}(b), we used a slightly red-detuned laser field with respect to the cavity and exciton modes, $0<\tilde{\Delta}_a, \tilde{\Delta}_d \ll \omega_b$, which helps to stabilize the system by realizing an effective cooling of the phonon mode, because this corresponds to the EPn anti-Stokes scattering outperforming the Stokes one.
-Nevertheless, a much larger detuning close to the mechanical frequency, though optimal for realizing mechanical cooling, reduces the degree of squeezing, as shown in Figs.~\ref{fig2}(c) and \ref{fig2}(d).
-A too small exciton-drive detuning, e.g., $\tilde{\Delta}_d \leq 0.05 \omega_b$ in Fig.~\ref{fig2}(d), should also be avoided as it increases the strength of the Stokes scattering, which makes the system tend towards instability.
+{ In Fig.~\ref{fig2}(a), we plot the degree of squeezing of the output field quadrature, which exhibits a pronounced squeezing around the mechanical frequency $\omega \simeq \omega_b$, with a maximum of $\sim$7 dB below the vacuum fluctuation at an optimal $\phi$.
+In getting Fig.~\ref{fig2}(a), we used a slightly red-detuned laser field with respect to the cavity and exciton modes, $0<\tilde{\Delta}_a, \tilde{\Delta}_d \ll \omega_b$, which helps to stabilize the system by realizing an effective cooling of the phonon mode, corresponding to the EPn anti-Stokes scattering outperforming the Stokes one.
+Nevertheless, a much larger detuning close to the mechanical frequency, though optimal for realizing mechanical cooling, reduces the degree of squeezing, as shown in Figs.~\ref{fig2}(b) and~\ref{fig2}(c).
+A too small exciton-drive detuning, e.g., $\tilde{\Delta}_d < 0.05 \omega_b$, should also be avoided as it increases the strength of the Stokes scattering, which makes the system tend to be unstable, as shown in Fig.~\ref{fig2}(c)}.
 The cavity and exciton modes should be close in frequency: As analyzed above, the output squeezing is transferred from the exciton mode, and the optimal state transfer requires the two modes to be nearly resonant~\cite{Li19,Yu20}.
-In getting Fig.~\ref{fig2}, we have employed the following experimentally accessible parameters~\cite{Perrin13,Bloch22,Sesin23}: $\omega_b/2\pi = 20$ GHz, $\omega_d/2\pi = 360$ THz, $\kappa_a/2\pi = 20$ GHz ($\kappa_1 =9\kappa_2= 0.9\kappa_a$), $\kappa_b/2\pi = 1$ MHz, $\kappa_d/2\pi = 2$ GHz, $g_{\rm ad}/2\pi = 20$ GHz, $g_{\rm db}/2\pi = 20$ MHz, and $T = 4$ K. We take $|G_{\rm db}|/2\pi = 4$~GHz, which corresponds to $\Omega/2\pi=4$ THz and a laser power $P \simeq 0.67$~mW.
+In getting Fig.~\ref{fig2}, we have employed the following experimentally accessible parameters~\cite{Perrin13,Bloch22,Sesin23}: $\omega_b/2\pi = 20$ GHz, $\omega_d/2\pi = 360$ THz, $\kappa_a/2\pi = 20$ GHz ($\kappa_1 =9\kappa_2= 0.9\kappa_a$), $\kappa_b/2\pi = 1$ MHz, $\kappa_d/2\pi = 2$ GHz, $g_{\rm ad}/2\pi = 20$ GHz, $g_{\rm db}/2\pi = 20$ MHz, and $T = 4$ K. We take $|G_{\rm db}|/2\pi = 4$~GHz, which corresponds to $\Omega/2\pi=4$ THz and a laser power {$P \simeq 1.3$~mW}. {It is worth noting that within the stable region in Fig.~\ref{fig2}, the effective phonon number is below 4, indicating that the fluctuations of the phonon mode also remain small. }